victor2410/ChIPpipe/README.md

 This pipeline is created to perform full analysis of ChIP-seq datas.
 This pipeline is only automatization of existing tools or pipelines created to perform ChIP-seq datas analysis in particular case there is no biological replicates.
 There are three differents programm in this pipeline :

-	-> ChIPalign : Alignment and filtration of ChIP-seq fastq files -> CallPeaks : Peak Calling based on ENCODE protocol with IDR analysis (requiring replicates) -> CallPeaks_norep : Peak Calling related on macs2 and used when no replicates are available
+	-> trimQual : Quality check and trimming of fastq files -> ChIPalign : Alignment and filtration of ChIP-seq fastq files -> CallPeaks : Peak Calling based on ENCODE protocol with IDR analysis (requiring replicates) -> CallPeaks_norep : Peak Calling related on macs2 and used when no replicates are available